jcwillox/hass-auto-backup/info.md

 * `keep_days` can be set individually for each service call.
 * Provides Documented Backup Services (Partial, Full snapshots).
 * Support for Generational Backup Schemes.
+* Allows use of addon names instead of slugs.
+* Allows friendly folder names.

 ## Services
 * **auto_backup.snapshot_full**